sigstore/root-signing/README.md

 ### Ceremony Overview

+Ceremonies are currently staged in `ceremony/YYYY-MM-DD` according to the date the ceremony was initiated.
+Ceremonies that resulted in invalid metadata (for whatever reason) and are incomplete are moved into the `ceremony/defunct` directory.

 At the end of the ceremony, new repository metadata will be written to a `ceremony/YYYY-MM-DD/repository` directory.

 The ceremony will be completed in five rounds: